diablonhn/asyncJDBC/README.rst

 .. image:: https://github.com/diablonhn/asyncJDBC/wiki/asyncjdbc-vs-hikaricp-distribution.png

-The plot graph shows that HikariCP has excellent raw performance.
+Digging deeper into the numbers, HikariCP has excellent raw performance.
 However, it has a long tail where requests take more than 8 seconds.
 Yup, that's right, 8 seconds!
 This can lead to sporadic timeouts due to no fault of the application.
-The graph uses a low concurrency of only 100 clients and pool size of 16, so the problem only gets worser with higher load. asyncJDBC, on the other hand, has no long tail whatsoever because **100%** of the requests complete in under 35ms.
+The benchmark uses a low concurrency of only 100 clients and pool size of 16, so the problem only gets worser with higher load. asyncJDBC, on the other hand, has no long tail whatsoever because **100%** of the requests complete in under 35ms.

 Completely Fair Scheduling
 --------------------------